 For these reasons, it is not uncommon for grandparents to set up and/or contribute to their grandchildren’s college savings accounts.

-Grandparents often have more time, financial resources, and acquired financial knowledge, which makes the college savings decision just a bit easier.
+Grandparents often have more time, financial resources, and built-up financial knowledge, which makes the college savings decision just a bit easier.
 Not to mention, they are often just as excited (if not more so) about their new grandchild as the parents are about their newborn!

 Grandparents often help parents by setting up college savings funds for their grandchildren